AI implementation in recruiting: what breaks in the real world

 What it looks like: You can't answer "why did we recommend/reject this?" when challenged.

-Fix: Store inputs, outputs, and reviewer decisions somewhere retrievable.
+Fix: Store inputs, outputs, reviewer decisions, prompt or rule versions, tool settings, timestamps, and final disposition somewhere retrievable.

 The tool adds work instead of removing it